Green-Software-Foundation/community-plugins/docs/power-to-energy.md

 Two parameters are required in config: `input-parameter` and `output-parameter`.

 - `input-parameter`: a string matching an existing key which represents `wattage` in the `inputs` array.
-- `output-parameter`: a string defining the name to use to add the result of the calculation of the input parameters to the output array.
+- `output-parameter`: parameter name to store the result of calculation in the output array.

 ### Inputs